 - The attack and duration of a note – whether to pick hard or soft, to sustain the note or to make it short and sharp, whether to let 2 or more notes ring together as you progress are pretty much all things you will need to judge with your ears;

-And there you have it – a rough guide to reading guitar tab from guitar tab basics through to being able to play your favourite songs.
+And there you have it.
+A rough guide to reading guitar tab from guitar tab basics through to being able to play your favorite songs.

-I really hope this has helped you out and you now know how to read guitar tab and can start to explore the many resources available, but if you still have questions, post them in the comments section and I’ll get back to you.
+I really hope this has helped you out and you now know how to read guitar tab and can start to explore the many resources available.